ziangqin-stu/rl_hiro/cleaning_plan.md

 - [ ] **what is the maximum goal**
   * look into the code
   * upper bound
-- [ ] low-level done judgement
+- [x] low-level done judgement

 #### What To DO

 * The code is not running well!
-  * If success in 2 million steps, should learn something in 0.25 steps
+  * If success in 2 million steps, should learn something in 0.25 steps???